robinsuu/legend-of-the-wanderer/README.md

 # Legend of the Wanderer
 > Text based single player adventure

 This is one of my earliest Java projects.
+It was built before I had any formal training in programming.
+I like to look back on it to see how long I have come since this time, but also to see how much is possible with nothing but imagination and determination.
+Even though the code looks like it does, I'm still surprised it was possible to hack something together with this little knowledge.

 > System requirements